hstarmans/ldgraphy/README.md

 Device tree overlay
 --------------------
 Hexastorm works with cape universal.
+Ensure you allow overlays at ```/boot/uEnv.txt``` and have cape universal enabled.
 The pins are configured by applying the file hexastorm.bbio from the config-pin directory.
 ```
 config-pin -f hexastorm.bbio
 ```